What is an ordinary watercourse?

 Works on ordinary watercourses

-If you are planning to carry out work that may affect the flow or storage of water in an ordinary watercourse, then you must seek consent from the relevant authority.
+If you are planning to carry out any works that may affect the flow or storage of water in an ordinary watercourse, you must seek consent from the relevant authority.

-- Managing the consenting of works and enforcement on ordinary watercourses;
+- Managing the consenting and enforcement activities on ordinary watercourses

 - Performance indicators to be used against the above service areas.